 Organic cotton seems to be the most favored ethical fiber.
 Although it still requires a lot of water, farmers do not have to use chemical pesticides or fertilizers.
 Other materials include hemp and bamboo lyocell.

 The Global Organic Textile Standard (GOTS) and Oeko-Tex standards provide certification for ethical clothing brands that use fibers grown with no harmful chemicals.
 Keep in mind that an article of clothing only needs to be 70% organic to get a GOTS certificate.

-We can consider silk, alpaca wool, and other animal fibers sourced without endangering the life and welfare of the animals, ethically sourced as well: Cruelty-Free International and the Leaping Bunny issue certificates to products ethically made with animal products.
+We can consider silk, alpaca wool, and other animal fibers sourced without endangering the life and welfare of the animals ethically sourced as well.
+Cruelty-Free International and the Leaping Bunny issue certificates for products ethically made with animal products.

 Ethical brands also seek energy and resource efficiency during manufacture.
 Clothing production consumes a lot of water and electricity, and ethical brands seek ways to minimize consumption without reducing quality.

 Ethical resource management uses less water and electricity and cuts back on pre-consumer waste.
 Some brands use recycled materials to reduce pressure on virgin materials and use green energy to power their factories.
 For example, they produce the best bamboo lyocell fabrics in a closed-loop system to recapture and reuse 99% of materials and chemicals used in production.

 Ethical consumers note environmental pollution as one of their biggest concerns.
 As such, you want to avoid companies with track records of polluting the environment.

 When shopping online, many ethical brands transparently state their production process, so it makes it easier to make your preferences depending on whose practices you agree with.
 You may not have that information on the clothes tag in a store, but brands with EcoCert, Oeko-Tex, Cradle2Cradle, and Bluesign certifications are great choices.